Early Beta

 Users install deskbird Dock on macOS as follows:

-- Download and install: the .pkg installer is available under Admin > Presence detection > deskbird Dock app > macOS, or at the bottom of this page.
+- Download and install: download the macOS installer from https://dock.deskbird.com/.
 Users open it and follow the installation steps.

 - Grant permissions: when prompted, users should allow location access.
 If no popup appears, they can go to System Settings > Privacy & Security > Location Services and enable deskbird Dock.